n-mcnally/waveformer/README.md

 # Waveformer

-A library for creating waveform images from audio files in the browser.
+A simple API for creating waveform images from audio files in the browser.

 ### Configuration